SeldonIO/seldon-core/docs/source/contents/getting-started/configuration/index.md

 The top level keys are:

+ * `topicPrefix` : the prefix to add to kafka topics created by Seldon
  * `bootstrap.servers` : the global bootstrap kafka servers to use
  * `consumer` : consumer settings
  * `producer` : producer settings